 Q: What is the museum’s mission?

-A: Laguna Art Museum is a museum of California art.
+A: Laguna Art Museum is the museum of California art.

 Q. Is there a place to park my car?